-By declaring a breakdown, a shift can be made from a "victim" orientation into a "creator" mode.7 This puts the issue on the radar and addresses it proactively-an empowering move.
-When things are considered to be "working," the mindset tends to be "business as usual."
+By declaring a breakdown, a shift is made from Victim orientation to Creator mode.
+This puts the issue on the radar and addresses it proactively-an empowering move.
+When things are "working," the mindset tends to be "business as usual."
 When someone demonstrates the courage to declare a breakdown, people are snapped out of their ordinary mindsets and can mobilize and act in new ways.